MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/weather/extending-the-weather-bar-in-outlook.md

 ---
-title: Extending the Weather Bar in Outlook
+title: Estender a barra do tempo no Outlook
 manager: soliver
 ms.date: 03/09/2015
 ms.audience: Developer